Keto Friendly Edibles: Easy Weed Gummies Recipe

 Powder food colors may be the easiest to use when making gummy bears because they mix well with the gelatin mixture without changing its texture.

-It’s important to note that some natural food colors may impart a distinct flavor or aroma to the gummies, so pick a flavor that complements the natural food color.
+It’s important to note that some natural food colors may impart a distinct flavor or The smell of cannabis, which can vary greatly between strain... to the gummies, so pick a flavor that complements the natural food color.

 Use sparingly at first until you understand how they affect your recipe.
 This will require your research and development.